michael-ouyang-projects/MichaelCore/README.md

     return false;
 }
 ```
-When we pass true to the method, framework will only scan classes in the "target/classes" directory; otherwise, it will scan classes both in "target/classes" and "target/test-classes" for testing purpose.
+When we pass false to the method, framework will only scan classes in the "target/classes" directory; otherwise, it will scan classes both in "target/classes" and "target/test-classes" for testing purpose.
 After finishing scanning task, the method will then put these classes into a List<Class<?>> in [CoreContext.java](src/main/java/tw/framework/michaelcore/ioc/CoreContext.java).

 It's the end of the initial static block, leading us back to the Entrypoint => Core.start()
 ```